iamdevonbutler/mongorules/README.md

 ## Error handling
 There are two types of errors here: 1) schema validation errors (developer errors), and 2) field validation errors (bad data errors).
 Both types of errors will throw.

+Custom error handlers can be provided to modify the behavior of field validation errors.
+All field validation errors will prevent a query from executing regardless of the return value from your custom error handler.
+To run a query in the presence of errors, prepend your query with novalidate property (see docs).

-Error handling is both local to each collection, via the `onError()` property passed to the `addModels()` method, and global using the following syntax.
+Error handling is both local to each collection, via the `onError()` property set on your model, and global using the following syntax.

 ```
 mongoproxy.addErrorHandler('api-development', (collectionName, action, errors) => {